 Tax evasion is the illegal evasion of taxes by individuals, corporations, and trusts.
 Typically, tax evasion schemes involve the misrepresentation of income to the Internal Revenue Service by underreporting income, inflating deductions, or hiding money and interest altogether in offshore accounts.
 The estimated federal revenue lost to tax evasion was an estimated $305 billion during the calendar year of 2010.

 If you or someone you know has accused of tax evasion, it is important that you contact a white collar attorney to handle your case.
 The attorneys of Parkman White, LLP are experienced in a variety of legal matters and have a history of success in the courtroom.
-Call to schedule a free consultation today!
+Call to schedule a consultation today!